 Unworn ready made coats may be returned within 14 days of dispatch for exchange or refund of the coat price but you will need to meet all additional costs including return postage, initial delivery cost and paypal charges if applicable.

-You are of course entitled to a full refund if we agree the coat is faulty, or not as described.
+You are of course entitled to a full refund if we agree the coat is faulty, or not as described and cannot be corrected.

 Please read before returning a coat

 If you are unhappy with your coat, please contact me (with photo if possible) as a simple alteration may fix the problem.
 Every dog is an individual so you should be prepared to make simple adjustments - see personalising the fit.
 Please be aware that knitting is stretchy, some patterns more than others.
 A coat quoted as fitting a wide range of chest sizes will be particularly stretchy and if stretched to maximum width will loose a little in length.
 This does not constitute a fault.

 All coats will give a little, especially if slept in.
 You will usually be sent a length of matching yarn so that you can make minor alterations and deal with wear and tear accidents.

 The all in one style is particularly difficult to get a good fit.
 I usually leave the tummy seam a little short and (for bitches) you may want to extend it backwards.
 Extending it forward will make the neck more snug but smaller in diameter.
 For sleep coats, when a lead does not need to be attached, the entire collar can be joined if you wish.